-I asked him if he was a little scared about the prospect of leaving the comfy confines our company offered to venture out into the mean, cruel world where the prospect of failure was greater.
+“Are you a little scared about the prospect of leaving the comfy confines our company?
+I know it’s what you want to do, but you’re venturing out into an unknown world where the prospect of failure is greater.”
 He said yes to all of the above.
 Then he launched.

-He spelled it out for me, in explicit detail, this new venture of his life.
+He spelled out for me, in explicit detail, this new venture of his life.
 He did so with magnificence and aplomb.
 He was also magnanimous.
-He spoke about how he thought that I was delightful, and the type that would succeed, and that if I stuck to it, all my dreams would come true.
-It was sappy and weird.
+He spoke about how he thought that I was delightful, and the type who would succeed, and that if I stuck to it, all my dreams would come true.
+It was as sappy and weird as you imagine.
 I hid my revulsion for his word choices.
 He tried to be multisyllabic, and he used as many –ly words as he had in his vocabulary.
-He tried to instill a sense of timeless profundity to this version of his “Final Farewell”.
-If it were a speech, it would have caused emotion.
-The audience would have been applauding at the end, some may have cried, and others may have even stood to applaud.
-The over the top farewell was one that often elicits near-compulsory emotion.
-He lit up in moments where ‘dreams can come true’ lines poured out of him.
-When the line “If it can happen for me, it can happen for anyone” brought him to crescendo, I may have placed two fingers on a handkerchief if I had one within reach.
+He tried to instill a sense of timeless profundity to this final version of his “Final Farewell”.
+If it were a speech, it might have caused great emotion.
+The audience might have been applauding at the end, some may have cried, and others may have even stood to applaud.
+The over the top farewell was one that often elicits such near-compulsory emotion.
+Andrew lit up in moments where ‘dreams can come true’ lines poured out of him.
+When the line “If it can happen for me, it can happen for anyone” brought him to crescendo, I might have placed two fingers on a handkerchief if I had one within reach.

-It was so over-the-top brilliant, coupled with subtle attempts at self-deprecating humor, that I wondered if he hadn’t plagiarized some of his material from the “Going to War” letters that Ken Burns had collected and displayed from soldiers for his The Civil War documentary.
-If it wasn’t, I felt safe in my assumption that he practiced and rehearsed this speech that day, before a mirror.
-Whatever the case was, I felt compelled to inform him that I thought this version of the final farewell was an “Experience for anyone lucky enough to hear it,” “Your best, final farewell since final farewell number four,” and a “Tour de Force!”
-I didn’t say any of this, but I felt he engineered his speech in a manner that warranted superlative reactions.
+It was so over-the-top brilliant, coupled with subtle attempts at self-deprecating humor, that I wondered if Andrew plagiarized some of his material from the “Going to War” letters that Ken Burns collected and displayed from soldiers for his The Civil War documentary.
+If it wasn’t, I felt safe in my assumption that Andrew practiced and rehearsed this speech that day, before a mirror.
+Whatever the case was, I felt compelled to inform him that I thought this version of the final farewell was an “Experience for anyone lucky enough to hear it,” “Your best, final farewell since final farewell number two,” and a “Tour de Force!”
+I didn’t say any of this, but I felt Andrew Parizek choreographed it in a manner that warranted superlatives.

 This Casablanca-style parting was just way beyond protocol as far as I was concerned though.
-I wished him well and all that, and he again went into the same speech he have given me at the party.
-He told me that he thought I was one of the good ones, that I was going to make it, and that he wanted me to keep him updated on my life.
-He then concluded with some talk about the trepidation he felt, stepping into a new frontier, but he explained that he was just as excited by the prospects of it.
+I wished him well and all that, and he again went into the same speech he gave me at the party.
+Andrew also told me that he wanted me to email him, so we could keep updated on each other’s lives.
+I knew that wouldn’t happen, but I thought it was a nice sentiment.
+He then concluded with another note about how he was nervous about his future, but he was excited by the prospects of it too.

 By the time he began to step away, he was all but yelling good wishes to me.
 My mouth wasn’t open, but the display did set me back a pace.
 Then it happened …

-He entered into a serious case of the leans with my desk neighbor.
+Andrew Parizek entered into a wicked case of the leans with my desk neighbor.
 He was exiting the aisle my cubicle was in, and my desk neighbor was entering into it.
-He dodged to the left.
-She dodged left.
-He dodged right, she dodged right, and they were ensconced in that awkward dodging about to get past the other person that resulted in four separate and distinct leans.
+He leaned to the left to get by her, she leaned left, and when he leaned to the right, she leaned right.
+Before they made it passed one another, they performed four separate and distinct leans.

-Had my friend been extracting himself from a casual conversation, and exiting the aisle in a more routine manner, they would have been able to avoid much of what followed.
-I think he would’ve been able to avoid the spectacle that ended up occurring between these two, if he had felt no need to execute a departure to be marked in the annals of time for all of those “that were there” to witness his ride into the sunset.
-I think he would’ve been the gentleman he was, and he would’ve simply stepped left to allow my female desk mate to pass if the moment involved a more routine departure.
-At worst, the two of them may have engaged in two leans, if he hadn’t hoped that this version of “The Final Farewell” would include tears, or women waving handkerchiefs, or someone, somewhere to saying: “You know what, there goes one hell of a good feller.”
-I assume that he pictured the rest of as side characters in his story that characterize the attributes of the main character in a movie scene, he deemed “The Final Farewell” scene.
+If Andrew was extracting himself from a casual conversation, and exiting the aisle in a routine manner, he might have been able to avoid the spectacle that ended up occurring between these two.
+If he felt no need to execute a departure to be earmarked in the annals of time for those “who were there” to witness his ride into the sunset, I suspect he would’ve been the gentleman he was and stepped aside to allow my female desk neighbor to pass.
+At worst, the two of them may have engaged in two leans, if it wasn’t Andrew’s hope that this “The Final Farewell” include women waving handkerchiefs and someone, somewhere saying, “You know what, there goes one hell of a good feller.”
+I assume that Andrew pictured the rest of us as side characters in his exit left behind to chronicle the attributes of the main character of this “The Final Farewell” scene.

-I don’t keep a ledger on such things, but I do believe that this friend v. desk neighbor case of the leans to be the most intense I’ve ever witnessed.
-I’ve been a witness to a number of severe cases in my day, and I’ve ever been a party to a few, but I don’t think I’ve witnessed four separate and distinct leans before.
+I don’t keep a ledger on such things, but I do believe that the Andrew Parizek v. desk neighbor case of the leans was the most intense I’ve ever witnessed.
+I’ve witnessed a number of severe cases in my day, and I’ve ever been a party to a few, but I don’t think I witnessed four separate and distinct leans prior to that day.

 She said that in the second of what would be a reported, and corroborated, three leans.
-She said it in the midst of what should have been her humiliation.
-Witnesses to this episode would later swear that they saw a glint in Susan’s eye as she said those words.
-The glint was faint, they reported, and it was a little insecure, but it suggested to those observers that Susan knew exactly what she was doing.
+Susan said it in the midst of what should have been her humiliation.
+Other witnesses to this episode would later swear that Susan had a bit of a glint in her eye when she said those three words.
+The glint was faint, and it was a little insecure, but it suggested to those observers that Susan knew exactly what she was doing.

-Had my former co-worker, friend learned of this antidote prior to his own case of the leans, he may have been spared the humiliation this case caused.
-I doubted this at the time, and I still do, for I considered Susan’s humorous quip an antidote to two, and in her case three, separate and distinct leans, but I wasn’t sure that even this phrase would shield one from everything that would follow four.
+Had Andrew Parizek learned of this antidote prior to his case of the leans, it might have spared him the humiliation.
+I doubted this at the time, and I still do, for I considered Susan’s humorous quip an antidote to two, and in her case three, separate and distinct leans, but I wasn’t sure that even her ingenious response could shield one from the public fallout of four.

-Four separate and distinct leans was so unprecedented, to my mind, that I doubt there is a sufficient antidote.
-Couple that with the fact that a Gone with the Wind-style, dramatic exit preceded what my friend hoped to execute and I doubt that any clever quip would’ve allowed him to save face.
-His only recourse was to walk away and just hope that any that witnessed it would forget it soon after it happened.
+Four separate and distinct leans were so unprecedented, to my mind, that I doubt there is a sufficient antidote.
+Couple that with the fact with the Gone with the Wind-style, dramatic exit that Andrew hoped to execute preceding it, and I doubt that any clever quip would’ve permitted him to save face.
+His only recourse was to walk away and just hope that witnesses would forget it soon after it happened.

-We all want to be remembered, and perhaps that’s all my former co-worker was doing, delivering final farewells to so many people that he accidentally said goodbye to the same people more than twice.
-I don’t know how much preparation my former co-worker put into his final farewells, but I’m sure he did it so that he could let each of us know how important we were to him, and to have the sentiment returned.
-This is not to suggest that my former co-worker’s actions were, in any sense, self-serving, but everyone wants those around them to remember that we were here.
-It is possible that had he escaped unencumbered by my desk neighbor, his final farewell may have had the lasting effect he hoped for, but the lasting memory I now have of him consists of him shucking and jiving with my desk neighbor, trying to get past her for a dramatic ride off into the sunset.
+Andrew Parizek was an “always a bridesmaid, never a bride” type of friend.
+Everyone I knew liked him.
+He was/is a likable guy, but no one I knew liked him so much that they hung out with him, or considered him a best friend.
+He was one of those guys who was always there but never the focus.
+Andrew Parizek wasn’t the type of guy we always remember, and perhaps that’s all he wanted when he delivered so many final farewells to so many people that he accidentally said goodbye to the same people more than twice.
+I don’t know how much preparation he put into his final farewells, but I’m sure he did it so that he could let each of us know how important we were to him to have the sentiment returned.
+This is not to suggest that Andrew’s actions were intended to be self-serving, but everyone wants those around them to remember that we were here.
+It is possible that had Andrew escaped unencumbered by my desk neighbor, his final farewell might have had the lasting effect on me he hoped for, but the lasting memory I now have of him consists of him shucking and jiving with my desk neighbor, trying to get passed her for a dramatic ride off into the sunset.